-Primary Points: Goals and first assists only.
-Second assists have two issues: 1) they’re somewhat arbitrarily awarded and 2) they’re a bit of a passenger stat since they may or may not have a direct impact on the play that creates the goal.
+Primary Points: goals and first assists only.
+Second assists have two issues: 1) they’re somewhat arbitrarily awarded and 2) they’re a bit of a passenger stat, since they may or may not have a direct impact on the play that creates the goal.
 Either way, they’re not very repeatable year to year, so tossing them out gives you a better sense of the true talent level of a player.

-PDO: Luck tends to be regarded as a bad word in sports because it implies to some that success wasn’t earned.
+PDO: Luck tends to be regarded as a bad word in sports, because it implies to some that success wasn’t earned.
 However, it’s hard to deny that there’s a lot of random chance, weird bounces, and hot and cold streaks in the NHL.
 Since we know that everything tends to even out over enough games, can we measure if a team is getting “lucky” or “unlucky” in the short term?

-A blogger who went by the screen name of PDO came up with a solution.
+A blogger who went by the screenname of PDO came up with a solution.
 The PDO stat adds your goalie’s save percentage while you’re on the ice to you and your teammate’s shooting percentage while you’re on the ice.
 If those two numbers don’t add up to 100 percent, chances are good someone on your team, or on an opponent’s, is on a hot or a cold streak.

 It could be your goalie playing lights out, or it could be you (or your teammate) shooting at 25 percent.
 Either way, sooner or later you’ll regress to the mean and your good/bad luck will run out.

-The best way to think of PDO is a warning flag.
+The best way to think of PDO is as a warning flag.
 It can’t really tell you what’s wrong – you have to do a bit more digging to find that out.
 However, if it’s lower than 99 or higher than 101, something is off and correction is probably coming very soon.

-Zone Start: A look at who was on the ice for each faceoff and whether that faceoff was in the offensive, defensive, or neutral zones.
+Zone Start: a look at who was on the ice for each faceoff and whether that faceoff was in the offensive, defensive, or neutral zones.
 Since coaches usually have the ability to decide who those players should be, it’s a way to measure how offensively or defensively a player is deployed.